johnfire/reprepro-bundle-tools/docs/Setup_Your_Own_reprepro-management_Project_Tutorial.md

  3. tests by customers

 Getting deeper into each of these steps would be too much for this first tutorial.
-So let's assume that your first bundle has passed all these tests and that is now time to get the bundle productive.
+So let's assume that your first bundle has passed all these tests and that is now time to place the bundle in production.
 This is done with the following commands:

     ./bundle-compose update-bundles